-FROM ROUTINE DIAGNOSTICS TO DISEASE BIOLOGY
+FROM DIAGNOSTICS TO DISEASE BIOLOGY

 We use and investigate parameters obtained during a routine clinical patient work up to generate hypotheses and elucidate the biology of myeloid neoplasms.